agilepartner/craft-challenges/culture/book-club.md

 * Choose a book
     * The one you really want to read
     * Introduce the book during the next session
-    * Each participant can introduce its book during each session
+    * Each participant can introduce his/her book during each session
     * Vote for the more interesting one
-* Share about the book during the session after
+* Share about the book during the nest session

 ![Book club](images/book-club-2.jpg)